mfornos/awesome-microservices/README.md

   + Book 4: Network, Security & Storage with Docker & Containers.
   + Book 5: Monitoring & Management with Docker & Containers.
 - [The Tao of Microservices](https://www.manning.com/books/the-tao-of-microservices) - Teaches the path to understanding how to apply microservices architecture with your own real-world projects.
+- [Microservices architecture for eCommerce](https://github.com/DivanteLtd/microservices-book/) - Open book (on github) everyone can contribute to; microservices architecture, design patterns, related technologies and techniques.

 ### Sites